Codhill Press, 2015.

 ANTICIPATION (new novel–looking for a publisher)

-Julia is the translator of the legendary German novelist Hermann Berg, and a writer in her own right.
+Helen is the translator of a legendary German novelist, and a writer in her own right.
 All her life she struggles for her own voice, against convention and the demands of the two male luminaries in her life.
 Based on the life of Helen Lowe-Porter, the translator of Thomas Mann.

 After.
 In Facing the Change: Personal Encounters with Global Warming (anthology).
 October 2013.
 Story nominated for Pushcart Prize.